NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/installation.rst.txt

 pyrecodes can also be installed by `cloning <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_ the source code available on `Github <https://github.com/NikolaBlagojevic/pyrecodes/tree/main>`_.

 It's good practice to use a virtual environment when installing pyrecodes to keep its dependencies isolated from other Python projects on your machine.
-The repository includes two requirements files in the root directory, which allows you to install all dependencies at once in case you are having trouble with pip installing pyrecodes.
+The repository includes two requirements files in the root directory, allowing you to install all dependencies at once in case you are having trouble with pip installing pyrecodes.

 Baisc pyrecodes requires dependencies listed in `requirements.txt` file.
 To install all dependencies, run the following command: